zandersperaza/logbook/README.md

     Dataset:
               Supplement Cesped by aligning Cryoppp particles
-                - need to write cryosparctools script
+                - need to write cryosparctools script relion autorefine in pseudoknot and in situ make in situ training maps for cryosegnet fine tuning

     Model:
               apply cryosegnet to ribiosme/in situ
     		evauate using gisspa
     		try fine tuning
+    		continue cross training
     Debug:
     		Train/test 10166_template
     		Reconstruct 10409 in cryoSparc
-    		Try ab initio methods on our data (ribosome/in situ) align using relion autorefine (taking confidence as (1 - norm(alignments3D/error)) is less reliable than rlnMaxValueProb)
+    		Try ab initio methods on our data (ribosome/in situ) continue 10166CS training align using relion autorefine (taking confidence as (1 - norm(alignments3D/error)) is less reliable than rlnMaxValueProb)